aaronlmathis/gosight-server/docs/internal/dispatcher/README.md

 import "github.com/aaronlmathis/gosight-server/internal/dispatcher"
 ```

-Package dispatcher provides functionality to manage and dispatch
+Package dispatcher provides functionality to manage and dispatch events to various actions based on defined routes.
+It allows for flexible event handling through the use of webhooks and scripts, enabling integration with external systems and custom processing of events.

 ## Index